dgroomes/stackoverflow-look-back/README.md

   is the most different.
 If I can get the browser extension to be "virtually universally usable across all platforms" then I can do away with the manual mode, which only existed for the same reason of being usable across all platforms.
   This would loosen up the design constraints of the code architecture.
 * DONE (Update I think it's a race condition with the JavaScript doc load order) There are some occasional caching problems.
 Sometimes when I load a page, it saves "AppStorage" not define and stuff like that.
 I think it's a caching problem because when I "hard reload and empty caches" it works.
 But then later it might fail again although I haven't even changed the code so I don't understand how the cache could still be stale, and thus still be a problem.
 Not sure.
   But it's annoying.
 * Create an extension HTML page as an alternative to `generate-html.html`.
 This page will render the post data in a similar way but it will stop short of the downloading step.
 This page is meant to be used as an ephemeral view.
 Why?
   This is mostly just convenient so that I don't have to download the generated HTML and open it in a new tab over and over again while iterating on the UI.
+* IN PROGRESS (Maybe) Create a Chrome Manifest v2 extension.
+This would enable making a FireFox extension, which is still on v2 but is working on supporting v3 sometime in 2022.

 ## Finished Wish List items